 Economic and Market Analysis

 A Real Estate Market Analysis also containing demographic and economic conditions and trends has recently been completed.
 The insights it reveals about Annapolis is useful as we weigh and make decisions for the Comprehensive Plan in terms of development, land use, housing, and economic development.
 Check it out!
+We have updated the analysis to include information on subsidized multi-family housing.
+However, more information on this topic is being developed as part of the update to the Five-Year Consolidated Housing and Community Development Plan, available this Spring.

 Have you taken our survey?